mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 differently, the term datagram in this document refers to a QUIC Datagram as defined in
 {{!RFC9221}}.

+Delay-based or Low-latency congestion control algorithm:
+: A congestion control algorithm that aims at keeping queues, and thus the latency, at intermediary network elements as short as possible.
+Delay-based congestion control algorithms use, for example, an increasing one-way delay as a signal of congestion.

 Endpoint:
 : A QUIC server or client that participates in an RTP over QUIC session.

 Frame:
 : A QUIC frame as defined in {{!RFC9000}}.

+Loss-based congestion control algorithm:
+: A congestion control algorithm that uses packet loss, or an Explicit Congestion Notification (ECN) that is interpreted as loss (as in {{?RFC3168}}), as a signal for congestion.
+Loss-based congestion control algorithms allow senders to send data on a path until packets are dropped by intermediary network elements, which the algorithm treats as a signal of congestion.

 Media Encoder:
 : An entity that is used by an application to produce a stream of encoded media, which can be packetized in RTP packets to be transmitted over QUIC.

+QUIC congestion controller:
+: A software component of an application's QUIC implementation that implements a congestion control algorithm.

 Rate Adaptation:
-: A mechanism to help a sender determine and adjust its sending rate, in order to maximize the amount of information that is sent to a receiver, without causing queues to build beyond a reasonable amount, causing "buffer bloat" and "jitter".
+: A congestion control mechanism that helps a sender determine and adjust its sending rate, in order to maximize the amount of information that is sent to a receiver, without causing queues to build beyond a reasonable amount, causing "buffer bloat" and "jitter".
 Rate adapation is one way to accomplish congestion control for